infoLab204/final_pseudoDB/datasets/chickpea.md

 ## Chickpea Data download
-1. Create the required directories
+1. Create the **default** working directory and its sub-directories.
     a.
-If you are working with chickpea data, create a directory named "chickpea" in your home directory.
+Create a directory named "chickpea" as your default working directory.
  	```
     mkdir chickpea
  	```

    b.
-In the "chickpea" directory, create two sub-directories, "data" and "module" (see Fig. 1).
+In the "chickpea" directory, create a sub-directory, "data" (see Fig. 1).
   	```
     cd chickpea
     ```
     ```
-    mkdir data module
+    mkdir data
     ```

     c.
 Go to the "data" directory and create the three sub-directories: "fastq", "ref", and "db" (see Fig. 1).